splitti/MuPiBox/homeassistant/lovelace-example/README.md

 Just a quick Setup guide.
 Visit our discord channel (https://discord.gg/4EjCgpCbbe) for more informations.
 ![Example](example.png "Example")

-##Requirements
+## Requirements
-You Need the following plugins installed in HACS:
+You need the following plugins installed in HACS:
 - mushroom-title-Card
 - button-Card
 - config-template-card